mohsilas/Mnemonikus/README.md

 </div>
 <br>

-Mnemonikus is a web application that generates memory palaces tour to help users memorize complex information.
+Mnemonikus is a web application that generates memory palace tours to help users memorize complex information.
 It uses Claude to generate the tour and Dalle3 to fill in the images.

-## Table of Contents
+## 📖 Table of Contents

 * [Features](#features)
 * [Technical Overview](#technical-overview)